prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ## Customizing Kube-Prometheus

+This section:
-This section describes how to customize the kube-prometheus library.
+ * describes how to customize the kube-prometheus library via compiling the kube-prometheus manifests yourself (as an alternative to the [Quickstart section](#Quickstart)).
+ * still doesn't require you to make a copy of this entire repository, but rather only a copy of a few select files.

 ### Installing